 We know that giving is good.
 But how is interest like a snake bite?
 Parashat Mishpatim, sponsored by Hebrew Free Loan and narrated by Rori Picker Neiss, features the act of giving without interest — and a money-hungry serpent with other plans.

 Thanks to all of our generous funders that contributed to the G‑dcast Parashat haShavua (פָּרָשַׁת הַשָּׁבוּעַ or “weekly Torah portion”) animated series.
-Additional thanks to each of the writers, narrators, producers, educators, and sound engineers that contributed to this animated interpretation of Mishpatim (מִּשְׁפָּטִים “laws” Exodus 21:1–24:18) including Barbara Barza, Nick Fox-Gieg, Sarah Lefton, Rachel Levinson, Maharat Rori Picker Neiss, Russel Neiss, Matthue Roth, Shani Rotkovitz, Emily Savage, The Staff at the Hebrew Free Loan, Jeremy Shuback and Jeanne Stern.
+Particular thanks to the Staff at the Hebrew Free Loan for producing this specific animated short.
+Additional thanks to each of the writers, narrators, producers, educators, and sound engineers that contributed to this animated interpretation of Mishpatim (מִּשְׁפָּטִים “laws” Exodus 21:1–24:18) including Barbara Barza, Nick Fox-Gieg, Jordan Gill, Sarah Lefton, Rachel Levinson, Maharat Rori Picker Neiss, Russel Neiss, Matthue Roth, John J. Riley, Cindy Rogoway, Shani Rotkovitz, Emily Savage, Jeremy Shuback and Jeanne Stern.